 Even though we have the word “script” in our company name, we don’t think that a salesperson should read directly from a script.
 What we think you should do is use your sales script template as more of a guide that tells you what to say and ask when talking with a prospect on the phone.

 You may read that and think “what is the difference between reading from a script and using it as a guide for what to say?”
 The key difference here is that you want to be familiar with the enough so that you can say what you need to say without reading directly word-for-word from the template.

 Make your call script template modular.

 We feel that a sales call template will be a better and more useful tool for you if you make it a more modular document.
 This means breaking down the sales tool into different sections of information to refer to.

 Here are some of the call script template sections that you may want to structure your sales call script around:

 If your sales call is a cold call where the prospect does not know who you are or why you are calling, it can be very helpful to share some sort of elevator pitch.
-This is one to two sentences that quickly explains how you help or the value that you offer.
+This is one to two sentences that quickly explain how you help or the value that you offer.

 Whether your call script template is for a cold call or more of a sales meeting or appointment, you still need to be asking some good probing sales questions.
 Make a list of good pre-qualifying questions that you can ask your prospect to extract valuable information about them.